7urtles/Hive/README.md

 Click the edit button to adjust to set ip camera url before running people counting script.

-Update coming with default admin credentials.
+Note: Update pending that will include default admin credentials.